Cowboys Predicted to Add Defensive Award-Winner Despite Recent Arrest

-Based on ability, the possibility of the Cowboys being able to land Texas defensive lineman T’Vondre Sweat with a late-second-rounder sounds like a very, very good deal.
+Based on ability, the possibility of the Cowboys landing Texas defensive lineman T’Vondre Sweat with a late second-rounder sounds like a very, very good deal.
 Sweat enters the NFL draft with a stacked trophy cabinet: He was an Outland Trophy winner in 2023, as well as a unanimous All-American and the Big 12’s Defensive Player of the Year.
-In 14 games last year, he recorded 45 tackles, eight tackles for loss, two sacks, four pass break-ups, and one blocked kick.
+In 14 games last year, he recorded 45 tackles, 8 tackles for loss, 2 sacks, 4 pass break-ups and one blocked kick.

-But there is more involved with Sweat, of course, than what he accomplished last season with the Longhorns.
-That’s because, a little more than two weeks ago, Sweat was arrested on suspicion of riving while intoxicated, according to the Travis County sheriff’s office in Texas.
+But there is more involved with Sweat than what he accomplished last season with the Longhorns.
+Sweat was arrested April 7 on suspicion of driving while intoxicated, according to the Travis County sheriff’s office in Texas.

 Still, Sweat could well be worth the risk for the Cowboys, and at Cowboys.com, team writer Patrik Walker projects Dallas taking its chances with Sweat despite the looming legal issue.